divine-architect/TCM-Docs/README.md

 The calculus commands allow you to solve basic calculus problems.
 Here are the available calculus commands:

-- `!calculus differentiation`: Find the derivative of a given function.
+- `/calculus differentiation`: Find the derivative of a given function.
-- `!calculus integrate`: Integrate a function indefinitely.
+- `/calculus integrate`: Integrate a function indefinitely.
-- `!calculus integrate_finite`: Integrate a function over a finite interval.
+- `/calculus integrate_finite`: Integrate a function over a finite interval.

 ### Math

 The math commands help you solve basic mathematical problems.
 Here are the available math commands:

-- `!math evaluate`: Evaluate simple mathematical expressions.
+- `/math evaluate`: Evaluate simple mathematical expressions.
 Leave spaces between each element of the expression.
-- `!math average`: Find the average of a list of integers.
+- `/math average`: Find the average of a list of integers.
-- `!math graph`: Plot the graph of a function.
+- `/math graph`: Plot the graph of a function.
 Use Pythonic expression for your function, where `x` and `y` variables are supported.
-- `!math quadratic`: Solve quadratic equations.
+- `/math quadratic`: Solve quadratic equations.
-- `!math hash`: Hash a string using different algorithms.
+- `/math hash`: Hash a string using different algorithms.
 Supported algorithms are MD5, SHA1, and SHA256.
-- `!math generation`: Generate a random mathematical expression.
+- `/math generation`: Generate a random mathematical expression.

 ### Utility

 The utility commands provide basic utility functions for conversions and encoding/decoding.
 Here are the available utility commands:

-- `!utility unit_convert`: Easily convert between different units.
+- `/utility unit_convert`: Easily convert between different units.
 Supported units include length, weight, volume, temperature, and more.
-- `!utility base_convert`: Convert numbers between different number bases.
+- `/utility base_convert`: Convert numbers between different number bases.
-- `!utility encode`: Encode a string using different encoding schemes.
+- `/utility encode`: Encode a string using different encoding schemes.
-- `!utility decode`: Decode an encoded string using different encoding schemes.
+- `/utility decode`: Decode an encoded string using different encoding schemes.

 ### Processing

 The processing commands allow you to perform various data processing tasks.
 Here are the available processing commands:

-- `!processing ocr`: Perform OCR on a given url of an imag
+- `/processing ocr`: Perform OCR on a given url of an imag
-- `!processing code_exec`: Execute code in the language of your choice using Piston
+- `/processing code_exec`: Execute code in the language of your choice using Piston
-- `!processing screenshot`: Take screenshot of a website rmeotely.
+- `/processing screenshot`: Take screenshot of a website rmeotely.

 ### Generation

 The generation commands enable you to generate random data or expressions.
 Here are the available generation commands:

-- `!generation complete`: Complete a given text blob using A
+- `/generation complete`: Complete a given text blob using A
-- `!generation code_gen`: Generate code from inputted code.
+- `/generation code_gen`: Generate code from inputted code.

 ## Additional Resources